Kilt, Black Watch tartan

 Also, if your kilt is designed to sit low, which, according to CLAN, a casual kilt should, a sporran might either hang too low or be too close to the top of the kilt.

-However, my wife, thinking that a kilt, to her opinion, looks much better without it, made me start leaving the sporran at home.
+However, my wife, thinking that a kilt, in her opinion, looks better without one, made me start leaving the sporran at home.

 Casual wear, never sporran